ncss-tech/ROSETTA-docs/README.md

 Through the ROSETTA REST API, a “proof of concept” python script can be used in IDLE to automate things and avoid the manual web interface.
 IDLE is python’s integrated development environment and comes with ArcPro however, python is a universal language and can be used in many different applications.

+### Versioning

 (ROSETTA 1) ROSETTA: a computer program for estimating soil hydraulic parameters with hierarchical pedotransfer functions - Schaap, et al.
 (ROSETTA 2) Comparison of Models for Indirect Estimation of Water Retention and Available Water in Surface Soils - Schaap, et al. (this one is called version 1.3 in the software the engineers currently have)
 (ROSETTA3) Weighted recalibration of the Rosetta pedotransfer model with improved estimates of hydraulic parameter distributions and summary statistics (Rosetta3) - Zhang, Schaap

 ROSETTA Version 1 is the original.
 Version 3 is the newest.
 Version 2 is currently what the engineers use to estimate the hydraulic parameters used in LE equations.
 This version has been added which is a bit different from version 1 and 3.
 Additionally, the new API allows logarithmic or linear output parameters to be returned.

+### Testing and Validation

+For testing and validation purposes a "test" dataset must be created and used to predict hydraulic output parameters for each version of the ROSETTA model.

+### Future Projects
 Looking to the future, I’m exploring ways to automate the other puzzle piece to lateral effects distance determination which is the soil Hydrogeomorphic wetland classification into a web service that could be “called” along with the authoritative soil data.

-Testing and Validation

-For testing and validation purposes a "test" dataset must be created and used to predict hydraulic output parameters for each version of the ROSETTA model.